mbokulic/notes/data_science/feature_engineering.md

  * Label encoding where you choose an arbitrary number for each category.
 Usually useless.
  * Vector representation a.k.a. word2vec where you find a low dimensional subspace that fits your data.
 Require some fine-tuning and don’t always work out of the box
  * Optimal binning where you rely on tree-learners such as LightGBM or CatBoost.
 “Relying on LightGBM/CatBoost is the best out-of-the-box method”
- - ordinal encoding by frequency of categories (not sure, is it the same as label encoding)
+ - ordinal encoding by frequency of categories

 sources:
  * https://roamanalytics.com/2016/10/28/are-categorical-variables-getting-lost-in-your-random-forests/